MetalEgl/Shirtswitcher/README.md

 --added support for silvertongue shirt

---added minimap button to swtich between silvertongue and new beginnings shirt
+--added minimap button to swtich between silvertongue and new beginnings shirt (savant shirt is automatic so forcing it is not needed)

 --added scanning to look for shirt and give error messages if not found